bbauska/meta-react-basics/README.md

   width="100px" />
 </p>
 <!-- {width="1.0175437445319335in" height="0.5in"} -->

-React is a powerful JavaScript library that you can use to build user interfaces for web and mobile applications (apps).
+<p>React is a powerful JavaScript library that you can use to build user
+interfaces for web and mobile applications (apps).<br>

-In this 4-week course, you will explore the fundamental concepts that underpin the React library and learn the basic skills required to build a simple, fast, and scalable app.
+In this 4-week course, you will explore the fundamental concepts that underpin the React library and learn the basic skills required to build a simple, fast, and scalable app.<br>

-By the end of this course, you will be able to:
+By the end of this course, you will be able to:</p>

 <ul>
   <li>Use reusable components to render views where data changes over time,<br></li>